DaemonAlchemist/unstateless/README.md

 - `useLocalStorage`:  The same as useSharedState, except the current value is persisted in localStorage.
 - `mergeProps`: A function that allows property injector functions to be chained together.
 - `inject`:  A function that creates a higher-order component that injects the specified props into a component.
-- `useglobal.listen`: Provides hooks into shared state changes.
+- `useGlobal.listen`: Provides hooks into shared state changes.
 Use this to log state updates or provide middle-ware like logic on state changes.

+Note that unlike other libraries that use React's context management infrastructure to pass global values down to components, `unstateless` does *not* require your application to be wrapped in a custom provider component.  `useSharedState` and `useLocalStorage` can be directly used in existing React components without any extra boilerplate.
+They are also independent hooks, and do not need to be used with `mergeProps` and `inject`.

 ## Basic Usage Example